 I like to re-read books.
 Like other forms of art, books change the more times they’re read.
 I discovered that when I re-read books I found new things I’d missed before.
 I imagine, to most readers, books aren’t just art or something to wile away a lazy Sunday afternoon.
 Books are the physical representation of a passion and drive to live other lives, visit other places, be other people, and see, feel, taste things that we wouldn’t otherwise experience.
 The YA books of my childhood aren’t just popcorn, they’re my friends: Amelia Atwater-Rhodes, “Den of Shadows” and “The Kiesha’ra Series”; Diane Duane, “Young Wizards Series”; Scott Wallens, “Sevens”; Tamora Pierce, “The Circle of Magic”, Isobel Bird, and her “Circle of Three”; Scott Westerfeld, “Midnighters”; and the list goes on.

 Re-reading them was like visiting an old friend, and catching up with them.
 But like all visits with old friends, they must end.
 While I love reading these books, I knew they didn’t challenge me anymore, didn’t push me to be a better reader, a better person.
 Of course, I believe that people who love reading are unequivocally good.
 Reading makes people better.
 But in order to be better at reading, one has to read new things, other stories and writings at increasing difficulties.
-Now, I spend most of my days reading “adult” books, which makes it sound like I read a lot of porn.
+Now, I spend most of my days reading “adult” books, which makes it sound like I read a lot of erotica.
 What I mean is, I read non-YA fiction and nonfiction, even literary theory or philosophy.
 Sometimes I feel like the third grader I was, struggling with this new type of reading and marveling at learning new words and new styles of writing.
 I know I’ll come out better for it when all the work is said and done.

 So, I had to take a break from these old YA stories in order to challenge myself, in order to be better, but I’ll go back to them eventually.